-Historical EL Exit Criteria for Students in Kindergarten 2006-2009 2010-2013 2014-2017 2018-2019 The maximum Overall LEAs must exit EL students LEAs must exit EL LEAs must exit EL Composite Score that scoring an ACCESS students scoring an students scoring an a student taking the "Accountability" Composite ACCESS Overall Composite Kindergarten Proficiency Level (CPL) ≥ 5.0 "Accountability" Score ≥ 5.0 ACCESS for ELLs with no individual language Composite Proficiency and Listening, could receive is 3.4. domain score less than 5.0.
-Level (CPL) ≥ 5.0 with Speaking, or Reading In using ACCESS for ELLs scores as criteria in making exit decisions for kindergarten EL students, LEAs should review their students' scores in context, paying particular attention to the Oral Language Score as well as other local criteria.
+Historical EL Exit Criteria for Students in Kindergarten 2006-2009 2010-2013 2014-2017 2018-2019 The maximum Overall Composite Score that a student taking the Kindergarten ACCESS for ELLs LEAs must exit EL students scoring an ACCESS "Accountability" Composite Proficiency Level (CPL) ≥ 5.0 LEAs must exit EL students scoring an ACCESS "Accountability" LEAs must exit EL students scoring an Overall Composite Score ≥ 5.0 In using ACCESS for ELLs scores as criteria in making exit decisions for kindergarten EL students, LEAs should review their students' scores in context, paying particular attention to the Oral Language Score as well as other local criteria. with no individual language domain score less than 5.0.
 LEAs may consider other factors, such as students' age, grade-level, GKIDS assessment, local inventory checklists, and other local assessments.
 LEAs have the option of NOT exiting Kindergarten English Learners even if their scores reflect required criteria.
-A conservative approach to exiting Kindergarten ELs is recommended. no individual language domain score less than 5.0.
-All Kindergarten EL students NOT meeting this criterion may not be exited - a Language Assessment Conference (LAC) IS NOT AN OPTION anymore.
-Language Domains are all ≥ 5.0 and Writing Domain is ≥ 4.5.
+A conservative approach to exiting Kindergarten ELs is recommended.
+Composite Proficiency Level (CPL) ≥ 5.0 with no individual language domain score less than 5.0.
+All Kindergarten EL students NOT meeting this criterion may not be exited - a Language Assessment Conference (LAC) IS NOT AN OPTION anymore. and Listening, Speaking, or Reading Language Domains are all ≥ 5.0 and Writing Domain is ≥ 4.5.
 LAC Decision is not allowed.

-^{} Language Assessment Conference (LAC)
+\ Language Assessment Conference (LAC)

-Historical EL Exit Criteria for Students in Grades 1-12 ACCESS Spring/Summer 2006 - Spring/Summer 2009 · · · · · · · · · · · · · · · · · · · Spring/Summer 2010 - Spring/Summer 2012 LEAs may NOT exit any EL student who was administered ACCESS Tier A. LEAs must exit students scoring ACCESS Tier C Overall CPL ≥ 5.0 AND meeting proficiency on state reading comprehension assessment.
-LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall ≥ 5.0 but the student IS NOT PROFICIENT on state reading comprehension assessment.
-LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall is 4.0-4.9 AND student is proficient on state reading comprehension assessment.
+Historical EL Exit Criteria for Students in Grades 1-12 ACCESS Spring/Summer 2006 - Spring/Summer 2009 EL students who scored ACCESS ≥ 5.0 will be evaluated for reading/reading comprehension to determine if they have the cognitive academic language proficiency (CALP) in English for classroom success.
+Results from the reading/reading comprehension state assessments will satisfy this requirement.
+For grade levels in which there is no state assessment, students shall be assessed using approved local reading/reading comprehension tests.
+Spring/Summer 2010 - Spring/Summer 2012 LEAs may NOT exit any EL student who was administered ACCESS Tier A. LEAs must exit students scoring ACCESS Tier C Overall CPL ≥ 5.0 AND meeting proficiency on state reading comprehension assessment.
+LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall ≥ 5. but the student IS NOT PROFICIENT on state reading comprehension assessment.
+LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall is 4.9 AND student is proficient on state reading comprehension assessment.